 What is the race course like?
 The surface is a well maintained gravel road (don’t worry it’s not thick loose gravel).
 The course is one way up the beautiful Steens Mountain, nestled in between several glacier cut gorges on the west side and the towering east rim on the east side.
 The race ends at the East Rim Overlook which gives astonishing views of the mountain and Alvord Desert some 5,000+ feet below.

 What kind of weather conditions can I expect?
-Usually the weather is good with lots of sun and a light breeze.
+Usually the weather is great with lots of sun and a light breeze.
 However, weather conditions can be extreme as well, especially near the top.
-In 30+ years we have seen hot dry 80+ degree days to even total white out conditions dumping as much as 3 inches of snow.
+In 37 years we have seen hot dry 75+ degree days to even total white out conditions dumping as much as 3 inches of snow (only had snow once).
 Come prepared for all possible weather conditions, and for sure bring a sweatshirt or jacket to wear at the top after you finish.

 I am entered in the walk, but I am feeling good, especially on the few downhill portions.
 Can I run?
-Absolutely not, the walk is a competitive race as well, and walkers caught running at any time will be disqualified.
+Absolutely not, the walk is a competitive race as well with long standing records, and awards given out to winners and three deep to all age categories.
+Walkers caught running at any time will be disqualified.
 If you want to walk and run then enter the run, almost all runners have to walk at some point during the race.

 How do participants get back down to the starting line?
 There are plenty of vehicles at or near the finish, just ask and we will find you a ride.
 Anyone seen running or walking back down is surely doing it by choice, because there is always more than enough people willing to give rides.